Archil-ML/Archil-ML/README.md

 - Hi, I am Archil.
-I am an AI developer with a background in mathematics, computer science, and data science.
+I am an AI researcher and developer with a background in mathematics, computer science, and data science.
 - I am working on machine learning projects as well as AI research.
-- I mainly work in Python and R.
 - Time after time I record and publish educational videos about AI for free, you can check them on my YouTube channel (link incoming shortly).